kypkyp/kypkyp/README.md

 Hello.
 I am a software engineer and creator of [Nuita](https://nuita.net/).
 Nuita is a nice project.
 I'm glad you like it.

-I am looking for a part-time job for 2022.
+To spend more time on this nice project, I am looking for a part-time job for 2022 instead of current full-time thing.
 I have skills described below:

 - Backend (Ruby, PHP, Go)
 - Infrastructure, Cloud Engineering (AWS(SAA), GCP, Terraform, Docker)